Baggrow: Governance

+For Local Government purposes it is in the Cumberland unitary authority area.

 Baggrow does not have its own parish council, instead it is part of Allhallows Parish Council.
 The Parish of Allhallows incorporates the three villages of Baggrow, Fletchertown and Watch Hill, together with the area of Mealsgate known as Pine Grove.

 Railway

 Baggrow railway station was a stop along the Bolton Loop of the Maryport and Carlisle Railway which used to run through the village serving the Brayton Knowle Colliery here, and the mine at nearby Mealsgate.
 The line has been dismantled but evidence of its existence and its use can be seen along the route.